DevExpress-Examples/out-of-maintenance-edit-references-properties-in-batch-edit-mode/README.md

-# Reference properties in ASPxGridView's Batch Edit mode - Early Access Preview v19.2
+# Reference properties and ImmediatePostData in ASPxGridView's Batch Edit mode - Early Access Preview v19.2

+The following features are now supported in List View Batch Edit mode:
-You can display lookup editors for reference properties Batch Edit List Views.
-If you are using v19.2 or higher, the code-based solution described in <a href="https://docs.devexpress.com/eXpressAppFramework/115835/task-based-help/list-editors/how-to-edit-a-reference-property-in-the-batch-edit-mode">How to: Edit a Reference Property in the Batch Edit Mode</a> is no longer required.
-Lookup editors are shown automatically.
+- Built-in lookup editors for reference properties.
+The code-based solution from <a href="https://docs.devexpress.com/eXpressAppFramework/115835/task-based-help/list-editors/how-to-edit-a-reference-property-in-the-batch-edit-mode">How to: Edit a Reference Property in the Batch Edit Mode</a> is no longer required;
+- ImmediatePostData works in cell editors.

-The demo project from this repository provides the following navigation items.
+The demo project from this repository provides several navigation items demonstrating these improvements.

 ## Lookup editor for reference properties